gr8kingg/vista-control/readme.md

 | vm-k0      | go to next queue on cuelist 2 |
 | vm-x2      | stop context cuelist 2 |

-## Send a midi command on the next loaded slide
+## Queue up a midi command to be played on the next slide change
 Change the prefix to 'vn-'

 | Command      | Defn           |